sapcc/terraform-provider-ccloud/README.md

   * Limes for Quota Management
   * Kubernikus (Kubernetes as a Service)
+  * Arc for Arc resources management
+  * Lyra for Automation management

 The provider needs to be configured with the proper OpenStack credentials before it can be used.
 For details see the OpenStack provider.